+Periodic Payments

-Periodic Payments: If you are not married, you may have your benefit paid in periodic payments.
-If you are married, you may elect, in writing, to have your benefit paid in periodic payments, with the written consent of your spouse.
-The periodic payments are paid in installments annually from 1 up to 15 years.
+The periodic payments are paid in installments annually from one up to 15 years.
 You must have a minimum Annuity Plan benefit of \$5,000.

-If you elect periodic payments, each July, or at other times as determined by the Trustees, you may elect to receive a lump-sum distribution or part of the amount remaining in your account.
-Contact the Fund Office for information on the types of annuities that are available to you.
+If you elect periodic payments, you may elect to receive a lump-sum distribution or part of the amount remaining in your account.